cnr-isti-vclab/meshlabjs/test/README.md

 	* `v1` GUI first version.
 	* `v2` The GUI main widgets are almost all implemented.
 Initial phase of development of the new ad hoc library (`mlj`) to build and control MeshLabJs GUI.
 	* `v3` Varius improvements to `mlj` library.
 Now is possible to load multiple mesh file at the same time.
+	* `v4` Graphics restyling and graphics features added.
+Now is possible to resize the tools pane, the widgets (layers, tabbed pane and log) are wrapped inside a split pane and can be resized.
+The files structure of `mlj` library was modified to meet logical dependencies.
 	* `elements` Contains demos of common graphic elements of MeshLabJs.
 These elements are implemented like abstractions of jQueryUI widget.